 Characterization of germplasm for descriptor traits.

 Free distribution of germplasm to all stakeholders.

 Knowledge sharing and capacity building for National Agricultural Research Systems.

 Safeguarding Global Food Security

 In 2007, ICRISAT took a significant step forward by signing the Standard Deposit Agreement with the Royal Norwegian Ministry of Agriculture and Food.
 Through this alliance, our germplasm collections have found a safe haven within the renowned Svalbard Global Seed Vault.
 This exceptional initiative ensures second-level safety duplication, encompassing a remarkable 94% of our total collection.

-But our efforts don't stop there.
+But our efforts do not stop there.
 In our relentless pursuit of preserving the invaluable genetic heritage of crops, we have collaborated with esteemed partner genebanks worldwide.

-These include IITA in Nigeria, USDA, the World Vegetable Centre in Taiwan, ICRISAT Sahelian Centre in Niamey, ICARDA, and NBPGR.
+These include IITA in Nigeria, USDA, the World Vegetable Center in Taiwan, ICRISAT Sahelian Center in Niamey, ICARDA, and NBPGR.
 Through these partnerships, we have achieved first-level safety duplication, successfully safeguarding 84% of our germplasm collection as of June 2023.